-Copying your ad campaigns in Google Ads saves you a lot of time, especially when you have to deploy multiple campaigns across multiple accounts at the same time to one customer.
-We don't need to sit around creating new campaigns and ad templates anymore, follow this article.
+The copy ad campaign feature in Google Ads will save you a lot of time, especially when having to deploy multiple campaigns across multiple accounts at the same time for 1 customer.
+We do not need to sit hard to create new campaigns and ads anymore, please follow this article.

 Introducing copying in Google Ads

 What can you copy in your Google Ads account?

 You can copy campaigns, ad groups, ad templates, keywords, placements, and themes in your ad account.

 Can you copy campaigns and ads to another account?

 Yes, you can copy your campaigns and ads across multiple accounts using Google Ads Editor.

 How many ways are there for Google Ads campaign and ad copy?